-The COLUMBIA JOURNALISM REVIEW explains machine learning with examples of how it’s being used in newsrooms.
+The Columbia Journalism Review explains machine learning with examples of how it’s used in newsrooms.
+Author Nick Diakopoulos describes four ‘flavours’ of machine learning, varying by the amount of input by humans.

-Author Nick Diakopoulos describes four ‘flavours’ of machine learning.
-Each varies by the amount of input by humans.
-For example, in supervised learning, the data to ‘train’ the system needs to be labelled.
-The labels can be as simple as naming a document ‘interesting’ or ‘uninteresting’ but nonetheless need to be there as clues, helping the algorithm assess what kind of future documents are a match for ‘interesting.’
+The labels can be as simple as naming a document ‘interesting’ or ‘uninteresting,’ but need to be there as clues.
+The labels instruct the algorithm hiw to assess future documents as a match for ‘interesting.’

-The other three forms require less human input, in varying degrees.
+The other three require less human input, in varying degrees.
 One of the challenges in journalism, he suggests, is matching the flavour to the objective, beginning with the question, will any be useful?

 Diakopoulos points to bias and uncertainty as potential pitfalls, again using examples from news work.